zydou/arti/crates/arti/README.md

 # arti

-A minimal client for connecting to the tor network
+A minimal command line program for connecting to the tor network

+(If you want a more general Tor client library interface, use [`arti_client`].)

 This crate is the primary command-line interface for [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to